...

 Matching heat to intention improves results.

-What Temperature Is Best for Relaxation and Stress Relief14?
+What Temperature Is Best for Relaxation and Stress Relief?

 Lower to moderate heat works best.
-Temperatures between 60–75°C15 calm the nervous system and allow relaxed breathing.
+Temperatures between 60–75°C calm the nervous system and allow relaxed breathing.

 These settings suit spas and evening sessions.